elisemercury/terraform-thousandeyes-pageload/README.md

 This module allows for pageload testing with ThousandEyes through the Terraform platform.

-This code shows an example of a google.com pageload test:
+This code shows an example of a URL pageload test:

 ```terraform
 resource "thousandeyes_page_load" "test2" {